NaleVex/NaleVex/README.md

-- 👋 Hi, I’m @NaleVex, 28yo, Russia
+- 👋 Hi, I’m @NaleVex, 28yo, Russia.
-- 👀 I’m interested in making some useful things like bots for discord, telegram and games
+- 👀 I’m interested in making some useful things like bots for discord, telegram and games.
-- 🌱 I’m currently learning Python and GoDot script, not very good tho for this time.
+- 🌱 I’m currently learning Python, using it for automation routine stuff at work.
+Learning about AI as well, just started.
-- 💞️ I’m looking to collaborate on game projects in GoDot
+- 💞️ I’m looking to collaborate on game projects (little home hobby): UE5 or GoDot.
 - 📫 Idk why but you can find me in discord: FunApple#6412

 <!---